School of Music, Theatre, and Dance: Gamelans

 The school is home to one of the longest-established Javanese gamelan ensembles in the United States.
 This group of instruments, known formally as Kyai Telaga Madu (Venerable Lake of Honey), has been at the university since 1966, when its purchase was negotiated and organized by Bill Malm.
 From 1968 until 2002, the ensemble was under the direction of faculty ethnomusicologist Judith Becker.
-The ensemble is currently directed by Susan Walton.
+The ensemble is currently directed by Gavin Ryan.

 Bands

 Wind ensembles, under the University Bands, provide a central performance and training opportunity for students at the school.
 The wind ensembles provide a primary training opportunity for most instrumentalists at the school, who may audition to perform in one of the two top ensembles, the Symphony Band and Concert Band.
 The Michigan Marching Band is also a component of the University Bands and provides music and entertainment at university athletic events.
+Students attending all U-M campuses (Ann Arbor, Dearborn, and Flint), with any major, are welcome to audition for any of the Athletic Bands.

 Orchestras

 Students also receive training in large orchestral ensembles.
+Ensemble opportunities for students include the University Symphony Orchestra, the University Philharmonia Orchestra, the Contemporary Directions Ensemble, and pit orchestra for opera productions.
+In addition, two Campus Orchestras are composed of non-music major students, faculty members, staff, and alumni of the University of Michigan.